drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ###### A Docking Experiment

-To answer the first question, the dialkoxy-phenyl moiety of the phenoxy inhibitor was disconnected from the second part of the molecule, and the two disconnected parts were then docked simultaneously - each part being free to bind optimally to the recently determined X-ray structure of the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/docking-experiment-a89792ef'><i class='fa fa-play' aria-hidden='true'></i></button>To answer the first question, the dialkoxy-phenyl moiety of the phenoxy inhibitor was disconnected from the second part of the molecule, and the two disconnected parts were then docked simultaneously - each part being free to bind optimally to the recently determined X-ray structure of the enzyme.
 The docking simulation revealed that the aromatic ring of the phenyl-dialkoxy moiety moved approximately 2&#8491; away from the other moiety, and reached the exact position occupied by the phenyl ring of the Phe residue of CGP38560.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer